Somewhere Over the Rainbow/What a Wonderful World

-"Somewhere Over the Rainbow/What a Wonderful World" (also known as "Over the Rainbow/What a Wonderful World") is a medley of "Over the Rainbow" and "What a Wonderful World", recorded by Hawaiian singer Israel Kamakawiwoʻole.
+"Somewhere Over the Rainbow/What a Wonderful World" (also known as "Over the Rainbow/What a Wonderful World") is a medley of "Over the Rainbow" by Judy Garland and "What a Wonderful World" by Louis Armstrong, recorded by Hawaiian singer Israel Kamakawiwoʻole.
 First released on the 1990 album Ka ʻAnoʻi, an acoustic rendition of the medley became notable after its release on his 1993 album Facing Future.
+The cut version — Over the Rainbow — was released in 2001 on the posthumous album Alone In Iz World.

+The cut version became a sleeper hit, after charting across Europe in 2010 and 2011 and in the meanwhile being featured in numerous film and TV soundtracks throughout the 2000s and 2010s.
 In 2020, it was selected for preservation in the United States National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Recording history

 The song was originally recorded in a spur-of-the-moment demo session in 1988.
-Israel called the recording studio at 3am, and was given a 15-minute deadline to arrive by recording engineer Milan Bertosa.
-Bertosa recalled, “Israel was probably like 500 pounds.
+Israel called the recording studio at 3 A.M., and was given a 15-minute deadline to arrive by recording engineer Milan Bertosa.
+Bertosa recalled, "Israel was probably like 500 pounds.
 And the first thing at hand is to find something for him to sit on."
 The building security found Israel a large steel chair.
 "Then I put up some microphones, do a quick sound check, roll tape, and the first thing he does is 'Somewhere Over the Rainbow.'
 He played and sang, one take, and it was over."

 At the time, copies of the acoustic recording were made only for Kamakawiwoʻole himself and Bertosa.
-The song was re-recorded as an "upbeat Jawaiian version" for Kamakawiwoʻole's debut album Ka ʻAnoʻi, listed as "Over the Rainbow/What a Wonderful World."
+The song was re-recorded the following year as an "upbeat Jawaiian version" for Kamakawiwoʻole's debut album Ka ʻAnoʻi, listed as "Over the Rainbow/What a Wonderful World."
 In 1993, five years after the original recording, Bertosa played the acoustic version for producer Jon de Mello while the two were completing work on Facing Future, and de Mello decided to include it on the album as "Somewhere Over the Rainbow/What a Wonderful World".

 "Somewhere Over the Rainbow/What a Wonderful World" reached number 12 on Billboards Hot Digital Tracks chart the week of January 31, 2004 (for the survey week ending January 18, 2004).